Downloading and installing

 Recommended platform:

-It might work, but was not tested, under Windows 2000, Wine and ReactOS, and some bugs and missing features are to be expected in these platforms (mainly due to missing APIs).
+It might work, but was not tested, under Wine and ReactOS, and some bugs and missing features are to be expected in these platforms (mainly due to missing APIs or Python itself not working well).

 If you find a bug or have a feature suggestion, don’t hesitate to open a new issue.
 Both comments and complaints are welcome! :)